stadia-scoring/SSA_PCOM7E_OCT_2004/Assessments/Development Individual Project: Code Development/README.md

 ## Introduction

-Encryption performance is a critical consideration in smart home communication systems, where security, efficiency, and system responsiveness must balance against constrained computational resources.
+Encryption performance is a critical consideration in smart home communication systems, where security, efficiency, and system responsiveness must balance against constrained computational resources (Cisco Press, 2021).
 Variations in encryption methods, payload sizes, and system/network constraints significantly influence performance metrics such as encryption time and RTT.

 This project examines the relative performance of Selective Encryption and Full Encryption under varying iteration counts.
 By analyzing encryption times, payload sizes, and RTTs, we aim to evaluate the practical trade-offs of each method in securing smart home systems while maintaining operational efficiency.

-This comparative analysis reveals the performance-to-security trade-offs of each approach and their suitability for different use cases, such as residential versus industrial applications.
+This comparative analysis reveals the performance-to-security trade-offs of each approach and their suitability for different use cases, such as residential versus industrial applications (MDPI, 2018).

 ---